 Rail Walks is a new resource website encouraging people to use the railway to get walking — and you can help.

 Think of all the stops on your last train journey.
 Those remote places where no one gets off, or those town stations that seem to appear out of nowhere after an hour of open countryside.
 And how often have you looked out at them and thought, “I’d like to come back and walk here one day”?
-Chances are, if you’re reading this magazine, it’s happened quite a lot.
+Chances are, if you’re reading this blog, it’s happened quite a lot.

 It’s an idea that also occurred to travel writer Steve Melia, who gave up his car 15 years ago and started plotting hiking routes that were accessible by public transport, often the train.